It’s an issue that most home sellers will have come across and that’s the pricing of your property, but why do estate agents’ valuations vary so much?

 How an estate agent puts a valuation together

-However, it’s worth looking at how an estate agent puts a valuation together for you.
-This will include:
+Let’s start by looking at how an estate agent puts a valuation together for you.
+Typically, this will include:

 - The agent will carry out some research based on your area;